 Thank you for your interest in participating in our study on Online Communication Practices.

 Please fill out this brief 1-minute questionnaire regarding yourself and your online communication choices.
 We will utilize your answers to determine if you are eligible to participate in the study.
-If you qualify, we will contact you via email for a 30-45 minute in-person interview for which you will receive $10 cash as a token of our appreciation for your participation.
+If you qualify, we will contact you via email for a 30-45 minute in-person/ video conference / telephone interview for which you will receive $10 cash (for in-person interview) or $10 Amazon gift certificate (for video conference / telephone interview) as a token of our appreciation for your participation.
 If you do not qualify for participation, your responses will be safely discarded.

 Q1 What is your Year of Birth?